metauni/metauni.github.io/posts/make-your-own/tools.md

 # Running a metauni node

 After following the [guide](http://metauni.org/posts/make-your-own/make-your-own) to setup your own metauni node, the next question is: what do you do with it?
-On this page we explain how to reproduce the tools you see in our event videos for the Rising Sea node, and other aspects of enabling intellectual activities.
+On this page we explain how to reproduce the tools you see in our event videos.

 ## metauni tools